-Although populations appear stable on the islands of Hawai‘i, Maui, and Kaua‘i, they are likely susceptible to the same factors that threaten other native Hawaiian forest birds including habitat loss and degradation, predation by introduced mammals, and disease.
-For ‘apapane the following is of particular concern:
+Kaua‘i ‘elepaio are likely susceptible to the same factors that threaten other native Hawaiian forest birds, including loss and degradation of habitat, predation by introduced mammals, and disease.
+For Kaua‘i ‘elepaio, the following are of particular concern:

 Plans & Projects